 Since new minor releases are included, you can include new features, modules and plugins.
-You must make sure that you do not break backwards compatibility.
+You must make sure that you do not break backward compatibility.
 See semantic versioning. for more details.
 This means in particular:

 You can fix bugs in patch releases but not add new features or deprecate things.

-You can add new features and deprecate things in minor releases, but not remove things or change behavior of existing features.
+You can add new features and deprecate things in minor releases, but not remove things or change the behavior of existing features.